ITR Filing for FY 2025–26

 • Gifts from Relatives - Gifts received from relatives as specified in the Income Tax Act.
 These relatives include mother, father, brother, sister and spouse.
 Even though the gift is exempt in the hands of the recipient, any income generated from the gift received from a relative might be taxable under the clubbing provisions of the Income Tax Act.
 For example, if a person receives Rs.5,00,000 as a gift from a relative, this amount will not be charged to the tax.
 However, if this amount is invested in an FD, then the returns on such FD will be subject to tax.

-• Gifts at Wedding - gifts received by a newly married couple from their immediate family members on the occasion of their marriage are exempt from tax.
+• Gifts at Wedding - Gifts received by a newly married couple on the occasion of their marriage are exempt from tax.
 Wedding gifts can include cash, jewelry, house property, stock or gold.
-These gifts received from immediate family members are not subject to tax.
+Irrespective of the amount or from whom they are received, gifts received on a wedding are exempt from tax.

 • Gifts by way of Inheritance or Will - Gifts received by way of will or inheritance are exempt from tax as per the provisions of the Income Tax Act 1961.